Yiddish, Ladino (Judeo-Spanish), and Claudia Sheinbaum

 Claudia Sheinbaum Pardo, born in 1962, is a Mexican politician, scientist, and academic who is currently the president-elect of Mexico, the first woman to be elected to the position.
 She is a member of the left-wing political party Morena.

-Claudia Sheinbaum has mentioned her Jewish heritage in various interviews, and she has also stated that she is not religious.
-There are no public records or statements indicating that she regularly attends a synagogue.
-Her connection to Judaism appears to be more cultural and historical rather than religious.
-“I grew up without religion.
-That’s how my parents raised me,” Sheinbaum, 61, said in 2018 at a gathering hosted by a Jewish organization in Mexico City.
-She was exposed to celebrating some of the Jewish holidays in her grandparents’ house.
+Claudia Sheinbaum has openly discussed her Jewish heritage in interviews, noting that her connection to Judaism is more cultural and historical than religious.
+She has stated, “I grew up without religion.
+That’s how my parents raised me,” during a 2018 event hosted by a Jewish organization in Mexico City.
+While she sometimes celebrated Jewish holidays at her grandparents’ house, she does not identify as religious and there are no public records indicating regular synagogue attendance.

-Claudia Sheinbaum’s family has roots in different parts of the world.
-Her maternal grandparents were from Bulgaria and came to Mexico in the early 1940s to escape the Holocaust.
-They spoke Ladino, also known as Judeo-Spanish, which is a Romance language derived from Old Spanish and traditionally spoken by Sephardic Jews.
+Sheinbaum’s family background reflects a rich and diverse Jewish heritage.
+Her maternal grandparents were Sephardic Jews from Bulgaria who fled to Mexico in the early 1940s to escape the Holocaust.
+They spoke Ladino, the Judeo-Spanish language traditionally spoken by Sephardic Jews.

 We do not know much about the role of Ladino and Yiddish in Claudia Sheinbaum’s family history.
 While some immigrants to Mexico attended Yiddish schools created by the Bundists, others chose to assimilate as quickly as possible.

-Claudia Sheinbaum’s parents grew up in Mexico to become esteemed scientists.
-Her brother, Julius, is a physicist as well.
-Sheinbaum’s father, Carlos Sheinbaum Yoselevitz, was a chemical engineer.
-Her mother, Annie Pardo Cemo, is a biologist and professor emeritus at the Faculty of Sciences at the National Autonomous University of Mexico (UNAM).
-They were both actively involved in leftist political activities in Mexico during the 1960s.
-They participated in protests in defense of Cuba, were involved in labor movements, and joined the famous student revolts of 1968, which ultimately resulted in police violence.
-They shared their political beliefs with their daughter.
+Both of Claudia’s parents grew up in Mexico and became distinguished scientists.
+Her father, Carlos Sheinbaum Yoselevitz, was a chemical engineer, and her mother, Annie Pardo Cemo, is a renowned biologist and professor emeritus at the National Autonomous University of Mexico (UNAM).
+Claudia’s brother, Julius, is also a physicist.
+Her parents were actively involved in leftist political movements during the 1960s, participating in labor protests, defending Cuba, and joining the historic 1968 student movement in Mexico, which ended in police violence.
+Their political engagement and values were shared with Claudia from an early age.

-Claudia Sheinbaum’s election as president represents a significant moment in Mexico’s history, not just for her political achievements but also for her rich cultural heritage.
-Her family’s journey from Europe to Mexico, carrying with them the languages of Yiddish and Ladino, reflects the diverse tapestry of Jewish life.
-Let’s hope that, as she steps into her new role, she brings with her a deep connection to her roots and a commitment to a future that honors her heritage.
+Claudia Sheinbaum’s election as president marks a significant milestone in Mexico’s history—not only for her political accomplishments but also for her rich and diverse cultural heritage.
+Her family’s journey from Europe to Mexico, bringing with them the languages of Yiddish and Ladino, reflects the vibrant mosaic of Jewish life.
+As she steps into her new role, there is hope that she will draw on this deep heritage and remain committed to values that honor her family’s legacy.